niteshkhanna1989/challengecode/README.md

 I HAVE ACTIVELY LEFT OUT MINOR DETAILS LIKE SORTING, PASSWORD VALIDATORS AND OTHER SMALL UI FEATURES TO SAVE TIME ON THE CRUD LOGIC FOR THIS DEMO PURPOSE.

-Thanks for the Opportunity, it was a tight squeeze on my end, but managed to get through all of it at the end, looking forward to hear from you.
-Cheers !! 😊